 R.V.
 Tangaroa acoustic surveys were carried out on the three main stocks from 1993 until around 2000, when because of the low catch limits on the Bounty and Pukaki stocks, the returns from the fishery were too low to be able to afford funding additional R.V.
 Tangaroa acoustic surveys and the time series of acoustic surveys was discontinued.
-Local area aggregation surveys from industry vessels on the Bounty Platform since 2004, and more recently on the Pukaki Rise, have provided the only biomass information on these stocks.
-However, there has been very large inter-snapshot and inter-annual variability in these biomass estimates making it difficult to use them for assessment and management purposes.
+Local area aggregation surveys from industry vessels on the Bounty Platform since 2004 have provided the only biomass information on this stock.
+However, there has been very large inter-snapshot and inter-annual variability in these biomass estimates making it difficult to use them for assessment and management purposes (Dunn & Hanchet 2011a).
 On the Bounty Platform there was a seven-fold increase in biomass between 2006 and 2007 followed by a similar sized decline in biomass between 2008 and 2009.
-On the Pukaki Rise, acoustic snapshots ranged from 188 to 11 321 t in 2009 but declined to 1 085 t in 2010.
-Without a wide-area survey to provide a ground truthing of the aggregation results there will be on-going uncertainty about the status of these stocks (O'Driscoll 2011c, O'Driscoll 2012).
+Local area aggregation surveys from industry vessels on the Pukaki Rise have also been carried out from 2009 to 2012 and have had similar problems of high inter-snapshot and inter-annual variability in the biomass estimates again making it difficult to use them for assessment and management purposes.
+Without wide-area surveys to provide a ground truthing of the aggregation results there will be on-going uncertainty about the status of these stocks (O'Driscoll 2011b, O'Driscoll 2011c, O'Driscoll et al. 2012, O'Driscoll 2015).

-Industry acoustic surveys on the Campbell Island Rise have also been unsuccessful to date, in part because of the much larger area which needs to be surveyed and the rougher weather conditions.
+Local area industry acoustic surveys on the Campbell Island Rise have also been unsuccessful to date, in part because of the much larger area which needs to be surveyed and the rougher weather conditions.
 Wide area acoustic surveys using the R.V.
-Tangaroa have been the preferred option for monitoring the Campbell Island stock because of the ability to use a towed acoustic array and the estimates of immature (age 2 and 3 year old) fish provided from this survey.
+Tangaroa have been the preferred option for monitoring the Campbell Island stock because of the ability to use a towed acoustic towbody and the estimates of immature (age 2 and 3 year old) fish provided from this survey.

-Estimates of abundance from the sub Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available for the period 1991 to 2011.
-While the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate CVs, showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
-Dunn & Hanchet (2011b) investigated fitting the sub-Antarctic summer trawl survey time series in the Campbell assessment model, but found that although there was some consistency in biomass estimates between the summer series and the model estimates, the trawl survey underestimated biomass at low stock sizes and overestimated biomass at high stock They concluded that the time series is not particularly useful for monitoring abundance.
-The utility of the trawl survey biomass indices for the Auckland Islands and the Pukaki Rise stocks is not known.
+Estimates of abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available for the period 1991 to 2014.
+While the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate-high CVs (20-50%), showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
+Dunn & Hanchet (2011b) investigated fitting the sub-Antarctic summer trawl survey time series in the Campbell assessment model, but found that although there was some consistency in biomass estimates between the summer series and the model estimates, the trawl survey underestimated biomass at low stock sizes and overestimated biomass at high stock sizes.
+They concluded that the time series is not particularly useful for monitoring abundance.
+The utility of the trawl survey biomass indices for the Auckland Islands and the Pukaki Rise stocks has not been examined.

-CPUE indices for the Bounty Platform and Campbell Island Rise are available for the period 1990-2002 and 1986-2005 respectively.
+CPUE indices for the Bounty Platform and Campbell Island Rise are available for the periods 1990-2002 and 1986-2005 respectively.
 Although most fishing is carried out on highly aggregated spawning concentrations of southern blue whiting, there was moderate agreement between some of the CPUE indices and the biomass trajectories from modelling the stocks (Hanchet et al. 2003, Hanchet 2005).
-However, the MDWG was unable to agree on a time series to use and rejected these indices for stock assessment modelling (Ministry for Primary Industries 2012).
+However, the Middle Depths Working Group was unable to agree on a time series to use and rejected these indices for stock assessment modelling (Ministry for Primary Industries 2012).